sapcc/openstack-audit-middleware/README.md

         custom_actions:
           # <url-path-suffix>: <cadf-action>
           startup: start/startup
+        # resource attributes that should be attached to the event on each create/update
+        custom_attributes:
+          # provide attribute name and value type
+          security_groups: compute/server/security-groups
         # child resources, placed after the parent resource ID in the URL path
         children:
           migrations:
             # type URI of the resource, defaults to <parent-type_uri>/<resources> (plural form)